rbhan/colourizing-eraserhead/README.md

 # Install neural-style on OS X Mavericks
 Directions from https://github.com/jcjohnson/neural-style

-Did NOT install CUDA, cuDNN, or OpenCL backends
+Did NOT install CUDA, cuDNN, or OpenCL backends <br>
+(without GPU capabilities, need to run in CPU mode by setting flag -gpu -1)

 ## 1. Install torch and lua